-Galaxy S 4 mini appears on Samsung's own websiteAlex Wagner - Deputy Managing Editor, News Desk
+Galaxy S 4 mini appears on Samsung's own websiteAlex Wagner - Editorial Director of News and Content

 Typically when we get a look at a piece of unannounced hardware, it's thanks to some leaker or anonymous source.
 Sometimes the images or information comes straight from the source, though, when a manufacturer slips up and reveals some device ahead of its official introduction.
 That's precisely what's happened today, as Samsung has apparently forgotten that it hasn't actually announced the Galaxy S 4 mini yet and has decided to throw the handset up onto one of its websites.

 As you can see in the image above, the Galaxy S 4 mini is included in the full list of hardware on the official Samsung Apps site.
 The Galaxy S 4 mini is identified by the model number GT-I9195, and next to it is another version with the model number SGH-I257.
 Samsung devices with model numbers that include "SGH-I__7" are usually AT&T-branded units, suggesting that Samsung may be prepping a variant of the Galaxy S 4 mini for AT&T. Interestingly, Samsung's user agent profiles for these two products show the GT-I9195 as having a screen resolution of 960x540 (lining up with previous rumors), while the SGH-I257 is listed with a resolution of 1280x720.